Edugre/tictactoe-ai/README.md

 # 🕹️ Tic-Tac-Toe AI

 ## Introduction
 This project implements an AI player for Tic-Tac-Toe using **Minimax** and **Alpha-Beta Pruning**.
 The code also includes **state symmetry normalization** (hashing equivalent boards) to avoid re-computing identical positions under rotation/flip.
-We compare correctness and efficiency between plain Minimax and Alpha-Beta.
+We compare correctness and efficiency between plain Minimax and Alpha-Beta Pruning.

 To run the program:
 `python main.py`
 Using Python 3.x.
+A prebuilt executable is also available at:
+`dist/tic-tac-toe`

 ## Task
 Tic-Tac-Toe is a two-player game on a 3×3 board.